Artistic and Architectural France Cathedral Tour

 (B) breakfast, (L) lunch, (D) dinner

 Arrive at Charles de Gaulle International airport and independent transfers to our hotel.
-For the next three nights, experience the Old World elegance of the Villa Beaumarchais located in the heart of Paris.
+For the next three nights, experience the Old World elegance of the Victoria Palace Hotel located in the heart of Paris.
 The afternoon is free to relax after our flight, perhaps replenishing ourselves with a coffee in one of the many cafés nearby.
 Once rested, enjoy our welcome dinner in an elegant local restaurant.
 (D)

 Our exploration of the sanctuaries of France begins with the fascinating Priory of Saint-Martin-des-Champs, a treasure of medieval architecture.
 This imposing Romanesque structure was discovered to be built over a chapel dating to the 5th century Merovingian dynasty, revealing the site’s long history as a place of worship.
 Next, we head to Musée National du Moyen-Âge: thermes et hôtel de Cluny, housing an important collection of medieval artifacts including tapestries, sculpture, manuscripts and stained glass.